Dave’s 95% Premium Dog Food Review

 Above-average protein.
 Above-average fat.
 And below-average carbs when compared to other canned dog foods.

-Dave’s 95% Premium Meats is a grain-free canned dog food using a significant amount of named meats as its main source of animal protein, thus earning the brand 4 stars.
+Dave’s 95% Premium Meats is a grain-free canned dog food using a significant amount of named meats as its primary source of animal protein, thus receiving 5 stars.